Things to do in St. Augustine with kids

 Take an Airboat Ride

-Sea Serpent Tours is one of the tour operators that does airboat rides in St. Augustine.
+Sea Serpent Tours offers airboat rides in St. Augustine.
 This is a fantastic tour if you want to spend 90 minutes on an airboat on the St. John River.

 During the tour, your family will learn all about the local wildlife.
 You may even spot manatees, alligators, snakes, and turtles.